bigcommerce/dev-docs/docs/stencil-docs/customizing-checkout/optimized-one-page-checkout.md

 ## Configuring the desktop viewport

-To set up optimized checkout's responsive features within the <span class="fn">optimized-checkout.scss</span> file, you should configure the following breakpoint to define your preferred desktop viewport size:
+To set up optimized checkout's responsive features within the `optimized-checkout.scss` file, you should configure the following breakpoint to define your preferred desktop viewport size:

 ```css
     // TODO: